arefyazdi4/Clean_Coder_uncle_BoB/README.md

 ### The Impedance Mismatch
 1. data structure mappers are tool for taking datastructure from db and moving it to memory
 2. when you get a bunch of business rules into a domain object, then you get classes that don't look every much like a database table or schema
-3. specific application may desier different schema
+3. specific application may desire different schema
 4. on the application side of the boundary we can separate owr self from schema by actually designing objects we like to use
 5. this would be a true object with exposed methods and hidden data
 6. rather than manipulating table rows, we manipulate business objects